pablo-savp/pablo-savp/README.md

 - 🔭 I’m currently working on Schlumberger in the IT Operations Management Team, which involves Automation and Monitoring of the IT Business Infrastructure.

-- 🌱 I’m currently learning **Amazon Web Services, Azure, DevOps and Systems Administration**
+- 🌱 I’m currently learning **Amazon Web Services, Azure and Systems Administration**

-- 👨‍💻 All of my projects and things I like working on are available at [https://github.com/pablo-savp](https://github.com/pablo-savp)

 - 📫 How to reach me **santanderalvarez.pablo@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/pablo-s-ab6053139/](https://www.linkedin.com/in/pablo-s-ab6053139/)
+- 📄 Know about my experience [https://www.linkedin.com/in/pablo-s-ab6053139/](https://www.linkedin.com/in/pablo-s-ab6053139/)

 - ⚡ Facts **I love going to the gym at least 4 times a week and then chilling to music and programming.**